-Assistant Professor Brandon Hofmeister teaches Energy Law, Civil Procedure and The Regulatory State.
-He most recently served as special counsel for energy and climate policy in the office of Michigan Gov. Jennifer Granholm.
-In that capacity, he was the governor’s primary adviser on energy and climate issues, and a member of her nine-person executive team.
+Assistant Professor Brandon Hofmeister is on leave from Wayne Law.
+He has taught Energy Law, Civil Procedure and The Regulatory State.
+He previously served as special counsel for energy and climate policy in the office of Michigan Gov. Jennifer Granholm.
+In that capacity, he was the governor’s primary adviser on energy and climate issues and a member of her nine-person executive team.
 During that same period, he was a Chevening fellow (University of Edinburgh), working alongside energy policy decision-makers from countries around the world.
-Earlier, he was deputy legal counsel to Gov. Granholm, and a law clerk to U.S. District Judge John Corbett O’Meara.
+Earlier, he was deputy legal counsel to Granholm and a law clerk to U.S. District Judge John Corbett O’Meara.
 Professor Hofmeister earned a J.D. from Harvard Law School and an A.B. from Harvard College.

 "Bridging the Gap: Using Social Psychology to Design Market Interventions to Overcome the Energy Efficiency Gap in Residential Energy Markets," 19 Southeastern Environmental Law Journal 1 (2010).